-To start with, although the production of honey has been volatile, the past five years have witnessed an increasing trend in the production of honey in Lebanon.
+Although the production of honey has been volatile, the past five years have witnessed an increasing trend in the production of honey in Lebanon.
 The Ministry of Agriculture has implemented a series of measures to ensure better honey quality in the sector, in addition to controlling fraud in the market.
 Yet, there are still major constraints across the honey value chain.